Prerequisites for project planning#

 Hierarchical behavior#

-You can configure the hierarchical behavior of the date attributes (see:ref:fieldTypes).
+You can configure the hierarchical behavior of the date attributes (see Item attribute types).
 The recommended default setting is “Adjust parent”.
-This calculates the values for start and end from their subordinate items.
+With this, the values for start and end are calculated from their subordinate items.
 In this case, the following rules apply recursively:

 • The start is the earliest start date of all directly subordinate items.